RNAcentral/rnacentral-import-configurator/README.md

 ## Running

+You will need the PGDATABASE environment variable exported.
+This can be found on codon in the slurm profiles used for nextflow.
+Its a DSN string defining the database connection.

 `uv run main.py`

 This will then give you a questionnaire about all the databases we might import from for you to select which ones we want to import.